-This course provides an introduction to Databases using Access 2007 as the interface tool.
+This course provides an introduction to Databases using Microsoft Access as the interface tool.
 Topics include creating, querying, and maintaining a database; creating a data access page, reports, forms, combo boxes; using OLE fields, hyperlinks, and sub forms; and creating an application system using the Switchboard Manager.
 This course will utilize working in groups to emphasize how to plan, create and implement a project in the business setting.
 A student can expect to spend 4 hours on homework outside the classroom a week.
 Students registering for this course are expected to be familiar with the common functions of microcomputer operating systems and applications.

-CMPT 115 Microcomputer Hardware 4 cr.
+CMPT 115 Microcomputer Hardware

 This is a hands-on course where the student shall practice disassembly, reassembly, and configuration of X86 based microcomputer system units.
-Topics discussed during this course shall include: microcomputer hardware components including CPU's, hard drives, memory, CPU sockets, video cards, cards, NIC's, monitors and microcomputer hardware assembly and disassembly techniques; safe working procedures; microcomputer hardware configuration using various operating systems; microcomputer hardware troubleshooting; microcomputer hardware maintenance and repair.
+Topics discussed during this course shall include: microcomputer hardware components including CPUs, hard drives, memory, CPU sockets, video cards, sound cards, NIC's, monitors and printers; microcomputer hardware troubleshooting; microcomputer hardware maintenance and repair.
 The class time for this course is a combination of lecture and hands-on exercises.